globant-ui/angular-bootcamp/README.md

 # JavaScript / Angular Bootcamp - 2018

+## IMPORTANT DISCLAIMER
+This is not your typical _crash course_, this is a Bootcamp.

+What does that mean?

+- _You will give your best_

+- _We will give our best_

+- _We will all have a good time_

+But most important, there will be **A LOT** of humor, because a happy developer _(student, pupil, padawan, you get the point...)_ is a great and hard working developer.

+_That said..._

-Welcome to the bootcamp, training time has begun
+## Welcome to the bootcamp, training time has begun

 ![Workout](assets/workout.gif)

 Please, use this repository as a base for you training phase.
 The idea is to fork this project so everyone use the same folder structure for the exercises.

 #### Index